Top 10 Greatest Albums of the 1970s

 1 Dark Side of the Moon - Pink Floyd

 1,285 weeks on the charts.
 That's just under 25 years!
 The album spent 724 weeks on The Billboard 200, including 591 consecutive weeks from 1976 to 1988.
-Then in 1991, with the institution of the Pop Catalog chart, the album returned the chart where it has resided for the past 10 years almost entirely in the Top 10.
+Then, in 1991, with the institution of the Pop Catalog chart, the album returned to the chart, where it has resided for the past 10 years almost entirely in the Top 10.
 Its closest rival is James Taylor's Greatest Hits, checking in at 573 weeks on the chart.
 James can expect to reach Pink Floyd's record number in about 13 1/2 years.
 Enough said?

-It's not only the best of the 70's, but perhaps the greatest (full) album of all time.
-Get some fantastic headphones and it's over; everything about it.
+It's not only the best of the '70s, but perhaps the greatest full album of all time.
+Get some fantastic headphones and it's over.
+Everything about it.

 2 Led Zeppelin IV - Led Zeppelin